CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Instrument Overview

 \subsection{EoR-Spec}

 The Epoch of Reionization Spectrometer (EoR-Spec) line intensity mapping modules are optimized to measure the 158 $\mu$m [\ion{C}{2}] fine-structure line emission from z = 8.05 (which is within the epoch of reionization) to z = 3.5 (which is nearly at the peak of star formation per unit comoving volume in the Universe).

-EoR-Spec is based on a cryogenic imaging FPI that continuously spectrally scans this redshift interval detecting the [\ion{C}{2}] line over wide fields \citep{cothard/2020}.
+The spectrometer is based on a cryogenic imaging FPI that spectrally scans this redshift interval detecting the [\ion{C}{2}] line over wide fields \citep{cothard/2020}.
 Since the [\ion{C}{2}] line tracks star formation \citep{stacey/1991,stacey/2010}, it reveals the reionization process that is driven by the first stars and galaxies $\it{and}$ the subsequent growth and evolution of these early galaxies.

-The FPI utilizes silicon-substrate based (SSB) mirrors, a new technology that enables tuning of FPI cavity finesse so as to deliver near uniform spectral resolving power and high efficiency over the octave bandwidth of the spectrometer (210 to 420 GHz) \citep{cothard/2018,cothard/2020}.
+The FPI utilizes silicon-substrate based (SSB) mirrors, a new technology that enables tuning of FPI cavity finesse so as to deliver near-uniform spectral resolving power and high efficiency over the octave bandwidth of the spectrometer (210 to 420 GHz) \citep{cothard/2018,cothard/2020}.
 The goal is a resolving power of $\sim$100.
 Each EoR-Spec module will have three focal-plane arrays.
 Two arrays will have architectures and filtration centered at 260\,GHz for line intensity mapping from 210 to 315\,GHz, while the third will be centered at 370\,GHz for work at 315 to 425\,GHz.
-The high frequency cut-offs for each array will be set by low-pass frequency filters directly in front of the arrays, while the long pass cut-offs are set by the feedhorn design for each pixel in an array.
+The high frequency cut-offs for each array will be set by low-pass filters directly in front of the arrays, while the low-frequency cut-offs are set by the feedhorn design for each pixel in an array.
 The FPI will be set in second order to address the 260\,GHz array so that the third order fringe will be detected by the 370\,GHz array.